yaseenahmed02/GraphData/readme.md

+Here is the updated README file, including information about the type of data being generated and the graph description language text.

 # GraphData

 This repository contains a script to generate random graphs using the Erdős-Rényi model and analyze their properties.
-The script can generate random graphs of different sizes, save them as adjacency matrices in JSON format, and provide various statistics about the generated graphs.
+The script can generate random graphs of different sizes, save them as adjacency matrices in JSON format, and provide various statistics and descriptions about the generated graphs.

 ## Table of Contents